nomad-coe/pyzeo/README.md

 - **fatal error: Python.h: No such file or directory**: The package depends on C/C++ extensions that are compiled during the setup.
-For the compilation to work you will need to install the *pythonX.X-dev*-package, where X.X is the python version you use to run dscribe.
+For the compilation to work you will need to install the *pythonX.X-dev*-package, where X.X is the python version you use.
 E.g. for python 3.9 on Ubuntu this package could be installed with:

    .. code-block:: sh